Eloy Jiménez Player Props: White Sox vs. Tigers

 Eloy Jiménez At The Plate

-- Jimenez has six doubles, five home runs and 11 walks while batting .267.
+- Jimenez has six doubles, five home runs and 11 walks while hitting .258.

-- Jimenez will look to extend his 13-game hitting streak.
-He's batting .316 with one homer in his last outings.

-- In 15 games this year (50.0%), Jimenez has picked up an RBI, and in five of those games (16.7%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Jimenez has picked up an RBI in 48.4% of his games this year, with more than one RBI in 16.1% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.